 Entry costs RM1.
 It was closed at the time of publishing so we couldn’t check it out.

 Walk Along The Waterfront Area

-The area along the river near Chinatown is lovely.
+For your Kuala Terengganu sightseeing list be sure to add the area by the river near Chinatown.
 There are pretty bridges and walkways and even a huge “I <3 KT” sign.
 It’s a nice place to walk in the evening and there are some food stalls to fill your belly as well.

 Explore Pulau Duyung